-Dr Charles Shepherd, medical adviser to The ME Association, said this morning that he will draw this new CDC information to the attention of the Countess of Mar’s Forward-ME Group which meets next week to formulate its response to the current NICE guideline scoping consultation.
+Dr Charles Shepherd, medical adviser to The ME Association, said this morning that he will draw this new CDC information to the attention of the Countess of Mar's Forward-ME Group which meets next week to draw up its response to the current NICE guideline scoping consultation.

 THE CDC NOTE PUBLISHED ON 12 JULY 2018